 So really, if you want to craft an EFI application in no time at all, all you need to do is:

 - As suggested by the Visual Studio installer, install a git client such as msys-git (or TortoiseGit + msys-git).
-Now, you're going to wonder why, with git support being an integral part of Visual Studio 2013, we actually need an external client, but one problem is that Microsoft decided to trip their embedded git client of critical functionality, such as git submodule support, which we'll need.
+Now, you're going to wonder why, with git support being an integral part of Visual Studio 2015, we actually need an external client, but one problem is that Microsoft decided to strip their embedded git client of critical functionality, such as git submodule support, which we'll need.

 - Because you'd be a fool not to want to test your EFI application or driver in a virtual environment, and, thanks to QEMU, this is so exceedingly simple to achieve that UEFI:SIMPLE will do it for you, you should download and install QEMU, preferably the 64 bit version, and preferably to its default of